OpenPipe/open_deep_research_training/README.md

 We modified the DeepResearch Bench repo to add a new `run_single_race_bench.py` which allows you to run a single benchmark at a time, needed for running RL runs.

 We modified the Open Deep Research repo to change the search to use Tavily's advanced search answering to enable training models with smaller context windows.

+### Acknowledgements

+Huge thanks to the [LangChain](https://github.com/langchain-ai/langchain) and [Tavily](https://github.com/tavily-ai) teams for collaborating on this project and providing the services that the agent is built on.
+Additionally, we greatly appreciate the overall support, feedback, and adoption that [ART](https://github.com/OpenPipe/ART) has received from the open source community.